The Gut and Brain Connection

-Have you felt “butterflies” in your stomach? and felt like you had to run to the bathroom when you had your first interview for a job or meeting a new person.
-What about someone saying I have a “gut feeling” this will not go well, or even people telling you, “trust your gut. ” This means you felt something in your gut because the emotion that was felt at the moment was so real.
-All these tell us how our gut and brain are connected, proving the importance of communicating with each other to function properly.
+Have you felt “butterflies” in your stomach?
+It felt like you had to run to the bathroom when you first interviewed for a job or met a new person.
+What about someone saying I have a “gut feeling” this will not go well, or even people telling you, “trust your gut. ” This means you felt something in your gut because the emotion felt at the moment was so real.
+All these tell us how our gut and brain are connected, proving the importance of communicating with each other to function correctly.

 The gut has 500 million neurons that operate like the superhighway between the gut and the brain.
-It’s called the brain-gut axis (1) and gives constant updates on what’s going in both ends’ state affairs.
-Here are the two ways that can facilitate their connection.
+It’s called the brain-gut axis (1) and constantly updates what’s going on on both ends of state affairs.
+Here are two ways to facilitate their connection.

 Physically